apache/airflow/docs/apache-airflow/concepts/dags.rst

 Note that :doc:`pools` are *not honored* by :class:`~airflow.operators.subdag.SubDagOperator`, and so resources could be consumed by SubdagOperators beyond any limits you may have set.

+For a comparision of SubDAGs and TaskGroup, see the :ref:`TaskGroup <concepts:taskgroup>` section.

 Packaging DAGs